Thumimku/DiagnosticsTool/README.md

 ## How to run

 - Clone the project
-- Build the project using maven clean install
+- Build the project using `maven clean install`
-- Go to OnBoardDiagnostics/org.wso2.carbon.diagnostics.application/target
+- Go to `OnBoardDiagnostics/org.wso2.carbon.diagnostics.application/target`
 - run jar file

-## Run the Application

-- Run `OnBoardDiagnostics.jar`.
-- Run wso2server
-- If there any error occurs thread dumps and log line are zipped in Log folder.

-Sample Thread dump and error log line is in `src/main/resources/log`